DanRQuinn/city-explorer-api/README.md

 Name of feature: Weather Placeholder

-Estimate of time needed to complete: 1 hour
+Estimate of time needed to complete: 2 hour

 Start time: 2

-Finish time: 7
+Finish time: 9

+Actual time needed to complete: 7

 Name of feature: Error message

-Actual time needed to complete: 1

 Estimate of time needed to complete: 1 hour

-Start time: 7
+Start time:

-Finish time: 8
+Finish time:

-Actual time needed to complete: 1.5
+Actual time needed to complete: went to bed